MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 Proposal: Explicitly hold read capabilities for the global timestamp for all sources.
 All reads are assigned a timestamp equal to the global timestamp.

-Periodically the Coordinator will need to update the read capabilities to the current global timestamp.
-As the interval between read capability updates increase, the memory usage of each node goes up and the communication between each node goes down, and vice versa.

 This approach guarantees that when a read completes, the global timestamp is equal to or larger than the timestamp of that read.

 We can still allow non-strict serializable reads to exist at the same time.
 The timestamps of these reads will not be constrained to the global timestamp and will be selected using the old method of timestamp selection.
 This will allow clients to trade off consistency for recency and performance on a per-query basis.

+Periodically the Coordinator will want to update the read capabilities to allow compaction to happen.
+There are multiple dimensions to these update with their own tradeoffs:

+- As the interval between updates increase, the memory usage of each node goes up and the communication between each node goes down, and vice versa.
+- A higher value chosen for the new read capability will decrease the amount of memory used, but potentially increase the latency of lower consistency reads, and vice versa.

 ### Upstream Source Acknowledgements